sasankaj/Research-Connections/README.md

 To get this project running on your machine, use the following instructions

-Clone this repository to your local machine into the directory Research-Connections
+Clone this repository to your local machine into the directory researchconnections
 ```
-git clone git@github.com:sasankaj/Research-Connections.git Research-Connections
+git clone git@github.com:sasankaj/Research-Connections.git researchconnections
 ```

-Download the drupal settings file for local development from [here](https://icfonline.sharepoint.com/sites/ResearchConnections16/Shared%20Documents/General/Development/Local%20Dev/Local%20Settings/settings.local.php). and place it into the /web/sites/default/ directory of your project.
+Download the drupal settings file for local development from [here](https://icfonline.sharepoint.com/sites/ResearchConnections16/Shared%20Documents/General/Development/Local%20Dev/Local%20Settings/settings.local.php), and place it into the /web/sites/default/ directory of your project.

-Download the local services.yml file for local development (twig debug) from [here](https://icfonline.sharepoint.com/sites/ResearchConnections16/Shared%20Documents/General/Development/Local%20Dev/Local%20Settings/local.services.yml). and place it into the /web/sites/ directory of your project.
+Download the local services.yml file for local development (twig debug) from [here](https://icfonline.sharepoint.com/sites/ResearchConnections16/Shared%20Documents/General/Development/Local%20Dev/Local%20Settings/local.services.yml), and place it into the /web/sites/ directory of your project.

+Download git commit hook from [here](https://icfonline.sharepoint.com/sites/ResearchConnections16/Shared%20Documents/General/Development/Local%20Dev/git%20hooks/commit-msg), and place it into the .git/hooks directory of your project.
+Then make sure the newly added hook has 755 permissions (-rwxr-xr-x)

 Intiialize docker containers
 ```